Written By Sharon Boyd, RDH, BS. | Reviewed by Lara T. Coseo, DDS

 If bad breath is due to the development of gum disease, not treating the condition properly can result in severe bone destruction and the loss of teeth.

 Dangers And Health Risks from Halitosis

 Halitosis is typically associated with periodontal disease infections.
 In some cases it may be due to other underlying conditions.
 If gum disease is the cause of your halitosis, then it is important to know that gum disease is linked with numerous health conditions that should not be ignored.

-Examples of diseases linked with periodontal infections include: Cardiovascular disease (including heart attack, stroke and elevated blood pressure) Diabetes Obesity Erectile dysfunction Premature labor Treatment for these conditions should be correlated with treatments for gum disease, as the severity of each can affect the response of the other conditions.Steps To Prevent Bad Breath/Halitosis
+Examples of diseases linked with periodontal infections include: cardiovascular disease, including heart attack, stroke and elevated blood pressure; diabetes; obesity; erectile dysfunction; and premature labor Treatment for these conditions should be correlated with treatments for gum disease, as the severity of each can affect the response of the other conditions.

 Your Questions About Bad Breath Answered